ScorpionBytes/h3-cli/README.md

 ### h3-cli profiles

-You can manage multiple h3-cli profiles under the same `$HOME/.h3` directory.
+You can manage multiple h3-cli authentication profiles under the same `$HOME/.h3` directory.
 When you first install h3-cli it will automatically create an initial profile named `default`.
 If you wish to create a new profile, use the following command:

 ```shell
 h3 save-profile my-profile {api-key}